Clara Bloodgood: Early life

 At around the age of seventeen Clara attracted the attention of two suitors, William Moller Havemeyer, the son of a wealthy sugar manufacturer and a member of the Havemeyer family, and John “Jack” Bloodgood, Jr., whose father made millions in banking over the years following the American Civil War.
-She married Havemeyer in 1887 and divorced him within a year or so.
+She eloped with Havemeyer in 1887 and divorced him within a year or so.
 She went on to marry Bloodgood in 1889, only to see him lose his inheritance and health within a very short period.
 His death in 1897, which left her in a dire financial situation, led Clara to attempt a career in theater.
 In 1902 she married William Laimbeer, a New York stock broker.

 Career

 Clara Bloodgood's stage debut came in January 1898, at the Empire Theatre in New York playing a minor role in The Conquerors.
 The following season, at the same venue, she created the role Beatrice Hipgrave in Phroso.
 She later supported Annie Russell in Catherine and Miss Hobbs and toured with Amelia Bingham's Company in The Climbers.
 She next appeared with Arnold Daly in How He Lied to Her Husband, and a production of The Gentleman from India, in Boston.
 In 1905 at the Hudson Theatre in New York she played Violet Robinson in George Bernard Shaw's Man and Superman, with Robert Loraine.
 She became the leading exponent of plays by Clyde Fitch and worked for such Broadway impresarios as Charles Frohman, Charles Dillingham and Henry B. Harris.
 Reportedly her best friend in the acting profession was the actress and later screenwriter Zelda Sears, who appeared with her in her last play, The Truth.